liferay/liferay-blade-samples/maven/blade.hook.resourcebundle/README.markdown

 	module's keys you're overriding).
 - `resource.bundle.base.name`: The resource bundle base name that points to your language files.
-- `servlet.context.name` - The servlet context name of the target module.
+- `servlet.context.name`: The servlet context name of the target module.

 These properties are set in your class's `@Component` annotation like this: